-Automated pre-placement solder paste inspection (SPI) has established itself in SMT assembly as an essential tool for optimizing the process and reducing end of line defects.
-It’s been commonly accepted for many years that a majority of assembly defects can be traced back to print defects, and by using raw measurement data from printed PCBs for volume, area, height and offset, SPC histograms and control charts can quite readily be used to optimize the process.
+Automated pre-placement solder paste inspection (SPI) has established itself in SMT assembly as an essential tool for optimizing the electronics manufacturing process and reducing end of line defects.
+It’s been commonly accepted for many years that a majority of electronics assembly defects can be traced back to print defects, and by using raw measurement data from printed PCBs for volume, area, height and offset, SPC histograms and control charts can quite readily be used to optimize the process.

 Tolerances before and after Optimization are similar

 For example, stencil pattern variations cause differences between designed (expected) and actual solder release.
 For large apertures, release variation is generally negligible.
 Small apertures can account for up to 50% release variation or even more.
 Stencil thickness to aperture area ratio determines how close to 100% release efficiency is achievable.
 As pads get smaller and smaller, the area of the aperture wall approaches that of the pad area.
 In turn, the paste release efficiency is reduced as the adhesion forces from the walls approach that of the pad.
 Thus, different pad sizes across a board will exhibit different volume performance.

 A common work-around for this is possible by selecting specific areas and setting tolerances for these apertures.